interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.interrogating.rst

    > set subcorpora as speaker
    # ignore folders, use files as subcorpora
    > set subcorpora as files
-   # you can also set the subcorpus value when you set the corpus
+   # or, set the subcorpus value when you set the corpus
    > set mydata-parsed as corpus with year as subcorpora
    # return to normal
    > set subcorpora as default